Kathleen is a professional freelance writer and blogger with over a decade of experience writing professionally.

 My Unexpected and Unwarranted Dismissal From Lyft's Rideshare Program

-As I mentioned earlier, Lyft provides you weekly with all of the feedback provided by passengers - the good, the bad, and the ugly.
-I'm not going to pretend I never got a criticism or two, but I can say that NEVER did I get a complaint regarding unsafe driving.
+As I mentioned earlier, Lyft provides you weekly with all of the feedback provided by passengers—the good, the bad, and the ugly.
+I'm not going to pretend I never got criticism, but I can say that never received a complaint regarding unsafe driving.

-Because of this, you can imagine my surprise when I wake up one day to start working and see an email from Lyft saying my account was deactivated due to unsafe driving.
+Because of this, you can imagine my surprise when I woke up one day to start working and see an email from Lyft saying my account was deactivated due to unsafe driving.

 What a slap in the face.

 At first, I assumed it was a mistake.
 I sent them a polite email asking for an explanation as I had never received negative feedback regarding my driving.
 They told me they couldn't go into detail.

 Here I am, a 4.8-star driver with impeccable reviews, mysteriously banned from Lyft.

 This led me to some digging.
 The more I searched, the more successful rideshare drivers I found who were let go without warning, without any knowledge of what they had done to deserve being let go from Lyft's program.

 Some people believe it is Lyft's way of weeding out the drivers who make the most revenue through tips so it doesn't hurt their bottom line, others just believe Lyft couldn't care less about who drives for them as long as they have cars on the road.